A New Probe of Gaussianity and Isotropy applied to the CMB Maps: Conclusions

 \section{Conclusions}

 In this paper we introduce a `probe' to assess the randomness of purported isotropic Gaussian random fields, and use the probe to test the hypothesis that the all-sky CMB temperature anisotropy maps from the {\it Planck} collaboration are realisations of an isotropic Gaussian field.
-The probe coefficients for a direction $\bp$ are just the coefficients $a_{\ell,0}$ of the field if the $z$-axis is rotated to the direction $\bp$.
+The probe coefficients for a direction $\bp$ are just coefficients $a_{\ell,0}$ of the field if the $z$-axis is rotated to the direction $\bp$.
 Under the assumption that the field is isotropic and Gaussian the probe coefficients for a given direction $\bp$ should be independent Gaussian random variables.

-Comparing with simulated statistically isotropic Gaussian full-sky maps, we find clear evidence for a departure from this assumption for all inpainted {\it Planck} maps, with the \texttt{NILC} 2018 map closest to the Gaussian expectation.
+Comparing with simulated statistically isotropic Gaussian full-sky maps, we find clear evidence for a departure from this assumption for some of the inpainted {\it Planck} maps, with the \texttt{NILC} 2018 map closest to the Gaussian expectation.
 The deviations can be made visible by a global computation of the ``AC discrepancy''.
-Interestingly, we find the excess to lie mostly in the masked region of the maps rather than in the parts dominated by the CMB signal, but to be different for each map.
-This could reflect the variations in the inpainting processes used for the different maps, as well as varying degrees of success in replicating the statistical properties of the unmasked regions and thereby inadvertently introducing a violation of statistical isotropy in the full maps.
-A notable exception is the \texttt{Commander} 2015 map, which displays prominent localised anomalies well away from the masked region.
-We show that a similar pattern of anomalies can be obtained from a model random field which is Gaussian but not completely isotropic.
+Interestingly, we find the excess to lie mostly in the masked region of the maps rather than in the CMB signal-dominated parts, but to be different for each map.
+It could reflect the variations in the inpainting processes used for the different maps, as well as varying degrees of success in replicating the statistical properties of the unmasked regions and thereby inadvertent violation of statistical isotropy in the full maps.

+We also assessed the influence of the maximum multipole $L$ on the AC discrepancies.
+Whereas the initial calculations were carried out with $L = 1500$, with the cutoff raised to $L = 2500$, the Commander 2015 AC discrepancy displayed prominent localised anomalies well away from the masked region.